spenly/Neural-ParsCit/README.md

 ./train.py --help
 ```

-Input files for the training script have to follow the same format than the CoNLL2003 sharing task: each word has to be on a separate line, and there must be an empty line after each sentence.
-A line must contain at least 2 columns, the first one being the word itself, the last one being the named entity.
-It does not matter if there are extra columns that contain tags or chunks in between.
-Tags have to be given in the IOB format (it can be IOB1 or IOB2).
+Input files for the training script have to follow the following format: each word of the citation string and its corresponding tag has to be on a separate line.
+All citation strings must be separated by a blank line.